 Shed off jealousy.
 Instead, get inspired.
+Focus on your growth.
 If another human could do it, you can too.
 And don’t forget — you might not even care for those things.

 15. Am I happy?

 Hope this helped you lighten up.
-The next time you find yourself thinking too much about something, ask yourself, does it even matter.
+The next time you find yourself overthinking about something, ask yourself, does it even matter.

 Please pin and share my article with the world if you liked it.
 Thank you.